telepresenceio/telepresence/reference/environment.md

 ### TELEPRESENCE_INTERCEPT_ID
 ID of the intercept (same as the "x-intercept-id" http header).

 Useful if you need special behavior when intercepting a pod.
-One example might be when dealing with pub/sub systems like Kafka, where all processes that doesn't have the `TELEPRESENCE_INTERCEPT_ID` set can filter out all messages that contain an `x-intercept-id` header, while those that don't, instead filter based on a matching `x-intercept-id` header.
-This to assure that messages belonging to a certain intercept always are consumed by the intercepting process.
+One example might be when dealing with pub/sub systems like Kafka, where all processes that don't have the `TELEPRESENCE_INTERCEPT_ID` set can filter out all messages that contain an `x-intercept-id` header, while those that do, instead filter based on a matching `x-intercept-id` header.
+This is to assure that messages belonging to a certain intercept always are consumed by the intercepting process.